Updated: Aug 26

 A Memoir of Resilience in the Face of Extreme Adversity

 by Todd Carl

-The death of my father, another life-altering event, pushed me to the brink, but ended up being the very catalyst that saved my life and brought an end to my lifelong quest for redemption.
+Moving along, the death of my father, another life-altering event, also helped push me to the brink.
+But that heartbreaking incident ended up being the very catalyst that saved my life and brought an end to my lifelong quest for redemption.